Splines/fourier-analysis-basics/DEVELOPMENT.md

 - Access the `sage` shell by typing `mamba activate sage` and then `sage` in your terminal.
 Then install the `pylint` package: `pip install pylint`.
 Otherwise, you won't be able to format/lint the Python code.

 - After that, reload the VSCode window and Pylint should be good to go even inside Jupyter notebooks.
+With the cursor positioned in a Jupyter notebook *code* cell (*not* inside a markdown cell), press `Ctrl + Alt + L` (or `Shift + Alt + F` if the first one is not working) to format/lint the code.
+If none of these shortcuts are working, open the command palette in VSCode (`Ctrl + Shift + P`) and type `Format Document` or `Format Cell`.